Grow, grow, grow your boat🌱

 Rosemary

 Rosemary is a strong smelling plant that adds a lot of flavor.
 It's also drought resistant, which is good for forgetful gardeners.
+I plnated osme in a pot and some in the ground.

 Pansies.

 Year two of potted pansies.
 Nice, dark purple and white flowers add some late spring color to the patio before thing really get growing.
+Sadly once summer is in full swing, they shrivel up and die when they are not being attacke dby the local squirrels.

 Last Year's Growings